shadyrudy/ansible-mongodb/readme.md

 # Future Goals
 1. Create a main.yml file that runs all of the playbooks in order
+1. Backups via Percona Backup for MongoDB
+   1. Fix permissions on the backup directory
+   1. Create backup group with access to the backup directory
+   1. Start the backup service as mongod
    1. Schedule backups via Cron job
 1. Configure monitoring solution
 1. Configure sharding